 Where Pz is the pinning pressure exerted by the particles on a unit area of the boundary, F is the volume fraction of randomly distributed spherical particles of radius r, and  is the specific grain boundary energy.
 As seen in Fig. 8A, the size of the Mg17Al12 precipitates in current work is on the same order of magnitude as the grains themselves.
 Therefore, owing to their relativelly “large” size, the efficacy of precipitates is expected to be lower than if they had been present as discrete particles (smaller than the grains) within the grains or on the grain boundaries.

 Heat treatment of metal films can lead to thermal grooving along the grain boundaries at the surface of a specimen.
-When the grain size approaches the film thickness, thermal grooving can cause the cessation of further grain growth, and this phenomenon is called the specimen thickness effect [28][reference needed].
+When the grain size approaches the film thickness, thermal grooving can cause the cessation of further grain growth, and this phenomenon is called the specimen thickness effect [28].
 Thermal grooves can “anchor” a grain boundary and prevent grain growth, particularly if the boundary is normal or near-normal to the surface [28] as is the case for columnar grains.
 In the present experiments, the columnar structure of the grains appears to be lost very rapidly and replaced by equiaxed grains before thermal grooving can occur.
 Further, since the grain growth to a size similar to the film thickness (~60 nm) was observed only at the longest heat treatment at the highest temperature (see Fig. 5), thermal grooving mechanism can be excluded from present consideration.
 It should be pointed out that the columnar geometry was accounted for in the determination of the average grain size in the as-sputtered samples.
 However, transformation of originally columnar grains into equiaxed grains during the initial stages of heat treatment likely requires significant grain boundary migration, more so than if the original grains were equiaxed.
-This fact may also introduce some non-linearity in the grain growth process which was not accounted for in the present analysis.
+This fact may also introduce temporary delay in grain growth confined to the very early stages (minutes) of heat treatment which was not accounted for in the present analysis.

 Finally, magnetron sputtering fabrication process was carried out under high-vacuum and the Mg-Al thin films are expected to contain relatively low levels of impurities.
 In-between experiments, the specimens were stored in a dessicator under Ar atmosphere.
-Although the films were exposed to air for several hours before the heat treatments, EDX revealed no significant amount of oxide in the films (~3 at. % measured).
-While thick surface oxides would be expected to enhance the grain boundary pinning effect of thermal grooving, there was no evidence of such oxides in the current work.
+Although the films were, due to handeling, exposed to air for several hours before the heat treatments, EDX revealed no significant amount of oxide in the films (~3 at. % measured).
+Thick surface oxides would be expected to enhance the grain boundary pinning effect of thermal grooving, however, there was no evidence of such oxides in the current work.